 There are many reasons why people with kidney disease develop metabolic syndrome.
 Some of the reasons are :

 - Uremic toxicity

 - Abdominal fat accumulation

-Inflammation is thought to be the root cause of insulin resistance Inflammatory cytokines has been proven to contribute to insulin resistance..
+Inflammation is thought to be the root cause of insulin resistance Inflammatory cytokines have been proven to contribute to insulin resistance.